-Notes to the Interim Consolidated Financial Statements (Unaudited-Prepared by Management) (Expressed in Canadian dollars) As at and for the three and six months ended June 30, 2018 and 2017 ii) Critical accounting judgments
+Notes to the Interim Consolidated Financial Statements (Unaudited-Prepared by Management) (Expressed in Canadian dollars) As at and for the three and nine months ended Sept 30, 2018 and 2017 ii) Critical accounting judgments Critical accounting judgments

 2. BASIS OF PREPARATION (cont'd...)